unsaid-u/Learnings/database/index.md

   - **Primary Index:** Automatically created on the primary key of a table.
 It ensures that each key is unique and helps in the fast retrieval of records based on the primary key.
   - **Secondary Index:** Created on non-primary key columns to speed up queries involving those columns.

+- B+ trees: Suitable for range queries, ordered access, and large datasets.
+- Hashing: Suitable for exact value lookups and quick random access.

+- PostgreSQL: Primarily uses B+ trees for most indexing tasks due to their versatility in handling both exact matches and range queries.
+Hash indexes are less common but useful for very specific equality operations.
+- MongoDB: Uses B+ trees for most indexing tasks, but also supports hashed indexes primarily for distributing data in sharded environments.
+In both databases, B+ trees are the default and most widely applicable index type, whereas hash indexes serve more niche purposes (exact lookups in PostgreSQL and sharding in MongoDB).

+____

 ### Types of Indexes

 1. **Single-Column Index:**